 What are statins and how do they work?

 Statins are drugs that lower blood cholesterol.
-They block a key substance for making cholesterol, which lowers heart disease risk.
+They block a key substance for making cholesterol, which lowers the risk of heart disease.

 What lifestyle changes can help manage my cholesterol levels?

-Eat a balanced diet with fruits, veggies, whole grains, and healthy fats.
-Also, exercise regularly.
+We need to eat balanced food, including fruits and vegetables.
+We should also exercise regularly.
 Avoid trans fats and don’t eat too much saturated fat.